Bhavadharani-2004/-FINAL---HCL-Sathyabama-Mini-Project/README.md

 │
 ├── server.js                        # Server file to handle API requests and serve static files └── package.json
-HERE you have use npm intsall express to downlode the packages in both PUBLIC and PERSONAL-TAX-TRACKER
+HERE you have use npm intsall express to downlode the packages in both PUBLIC and PERSONAL-TAX-TRACKER then only it will be executed